Damascus Alawites stand firm behind Assad

 "It is not important now.
 People are dying all the time," he said when I tried to put the seatbelt on.

 The Alawite community, especially those who are part of the military and security institutions, believe that Syria is facing a foreign conspiracy.
-They also believe that what Syria is going through will not topple President Assad.'Crux of the regime'
+They also believe that what Syria is going through will not topple President Assad.

 The sectarian polarisation between the ruling minority Alawites and the majority Sunnis has raised fears of revenge attacks, but life inside Alawite neighbourhoods of Damascus carries on as normal, as if there was no fighting.